-To assess if your home could benefit from this type of system, call one of our experienced technicians to come out and conduct an honest evaluation.
-We never try to sell you anything you don’t need.
+To assess if your home could benefit from a zone control system, call one of our experienced technicians to come out and conduct an honest evaluation.
+We never try to sell you anything you don't need.
 However, if you have any of the following conditions in your home, you would most likely benefit from zone controls:

 - Large open areas